Home

 The undersigned, father of David Miner, … hereby gives notice that he will settle all claims against the estate of said dec’d, and collect all debts that may be due said estate.
 Persons knowing themselves in any way indebted are requested to call on JOSEPH MINER.

-Just three years later, in 1873, heartache struck again when their married daughter Lucy Ann Kincaid died at age 27.
-The cause of death is unknown.
+Just three years after they lost son David, and nine years after the wartime death of son Albert, heartache struck again in 1873 when the Miners' married daughter Lucy Ann Kincaid died at age 27.
+The cause of her untimely death is unknown.
 She was buried beside her brother David in the German & Reformed Lutheran Cemetery.

 In about 1880, said neighbor Charles Diehl, Joseph "Fell from an apple tree ... and never recovered from the fall but has been a cripple ever since..."

 Elizabeth passed away on Sept.
 22, 1886.
 She is buried beside son David and daughter Lucy at the German & Reformed Lutheran Cemetery.
-Her grave marker (seen at right) was legible during a visit in August 2003, especially when the sunlight hit it just the right way.
+Her grave marker (seen here) was legible during a visit in August 2003, especially when the sunlight hit it just the right way.

 Joseph outlived his wife by nine years.
 By 1891, said their neighbor, he had: